zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/Mx GenAI Connector.md

 For `Chat Completions without History`, `FileCollection` is an optional input parameter.
 For `Chat Completions with History`, `FileCollection` can optionally be added to individual user messages using [Add Message to Request](/appstore/modules/genai/commons/#add-message-to-request).

-In the entire conversation, you can pass up to 20 images that are smaller than 3.75 MB each and with a height and width of maximum 8000 pixels.
-The following types are accepted: PNG, JPEG, JPG , GIF, and WebP.
+In the entire conversation, you can pass up to 20 images that are smaller than 3.75 MB each and with a height and width of a maximum 8000 pixels.
+The following types are accepted: PNG, JPEG, JPG, GIF, and WebP.

 #### Document Chat{#document-chat}